Shameless (British TV series): Series 6 (2009)

 The sixth series began on 27 January and concluded on 12 May 2009.
 Again, the series consisted of 16 episodes.

 The series begins with Debbie's 16th birthday.
 Ian recovers from amnesia after being struck by a car, and decides he wants more from life than Chatsworth has to offer.
 Monica is suffering from post-natal depression after the birth of her and Frank's ninth child, Stella.
 Mickey enrolls in college, and discovers a talent for writing erotica.
 Maxine Donnelly, played by Joanna Higson, a spirited young auxiliary nurse, befriends both Carl and Debbie, and moves in with the Gallaghers.
 A parents' meeting at Liam's primary school affirms that Frank's youngest son is a genius.
 A rift develops in Jamie and Karen's marriage.
-Ben Batt joined the cast as villainous Joe Pritchard, the captain of the local football team, who began a relationship with Mandy which ended in him becoming abusive.
-Additionally, he developed an obsession with Karen, leading to an affair, and when she falls pregnant in the last episode of the series, she does not know whether the father is Joe or Jamie.
+Ben Batt joins the cast as villainous Joe Pritchard, the captain of the local football team, who begins a relationship with Mandy which ends in him becoming abusive.
+Additionally, he develops an obsession with Karen, leading to an affair, and when she falls pregnant in the last episode of the series, she does not know whether the father is Joe or Jamie.
 Maddison gets a boyfriend as Kash Karib for a single episode towards the end of the series, with his character being killed off in a fireworks explosion at the shop as his and Yvonne's lies became apparent to their children, Chesney and Meena.
 Paddy is held hostage by a mystery woman who gets him addicted to heroin, but things take a sinister turn when she gets Mandy involved, ultimately resulting in tragedy.
 Samantha Siddall left her role as Mandy Maguire in this series after being killed off in an explosion, coinciding with her father Paddy's heroin addiction storyline.
 Series 6 also saw the departures of Rebecca Ryan as Debbie Gallagher, Dystin Johnson as Norma Starkey and Sarah Byrne as Meena Karib, with Annabelle Apsion, also leaving her role as Monica Gallagher, however she would return for guest stints in future series.
 The tone of Series 6 was noticeably darker than previous series, something which continued into Series 7.